KevinCurtisDev/Jessica_webapp/README.md

 ## Acknowledgements

 I based the hamburger navigation on the navigation menu used by Jonas Schmedtmann - Advanced CSS and Sass course on Udemy.

+The script used to defer embedded videos is from [varvy.com](https://varvy.com/pagespeed/defer-videos.html), written by Patrick Sexton